Huda Kattan: Philanthropy and activism

 Through her cosmetics brand, Huda Beauty, Kattan has participated in various philanthropic efforts.
-In June 2020, Kattan announced that Huda Beauty will donate $500,000 dollars to the NAACP Legal Defense and Educational Fund.
+In June 2020, Kattan announced that Huda Beauty will donate $500,000 to the NAACP Legal Defense and Educational Fund.

 In 2021, Kattan and Huda Beauty started a petition for beauty brands to disclose when they've retouched or edited their images or videos, to help dismantle "toxic" social media beauty standards.
 Through her beauty brand, she has also supported the Asian American community, Médecins Sans Frontières (Doctors Without Borders) and food drive initiatives such as 100 Million Meals.
-Kattan has also used her social media platforms to speak up about the forced evictions in Palestine.
-In May 2021, Kattan and her company, Huda Beauty donated $100,000 dollars to Help India Breathe, a COVID-19 relief fundraiser launched by former monk Jay Shetty and his wife, Radhika Devlukia-Shetty.
+Kattan has also used her social media platforms to condemn the Gaza genocide.
+In May 2021, Kattan and her company, Huda Beauty donated $100,000 to Help India Breathe, a COVID-19 relief fundraiser launched by former monk Jay Shetty and his wife, Radhika Devlukia-Shetty.

+In November 2023, Kattan donated $1 million to two humanitarian organizations working in Gaza, Doctors Without Borders and Human Appeal.